aleshaleksey/fansys23/06-abilities.md

   2. Pick 2 natural boons or abilities from this chapter for which the beast meets the prerequisites.
   - Alternatively, if the beast has a stat block for more than one level, upgrade the beast to the highest available stat block (eg [velociraptors](monsters-npcs/beasts-and-plants.md#raptor-levels-2-4) have a stat block for levels 2 and 4).

-**Prerequisite**: You must have at least one level of "global" or "incantation" or "nature" magic to gain this ability.
+**Prerequisite**: You must have at least one level of "global", "incantation" or "nature" magic to gain this ability.

 (**Key**: W - walk, C - climb, S - swim, D - dig, F - fly, B - blink)